UTHealth School of Public Health & HASC

 Monica Guidry, BS, MSSW - Executive Director, Employee Assistance Program (EAP) at UTHealth

-Francisco I. Perez, PhD, ABPP - Adjust Professor, Occupational Health Psychology, UTHealth School of Public Health
+Francisco I. Perez, PhD, ABPP - Adjunct Professor, Occupational Health Psychology, UTHealth School of Public Health

 Join us to discuss reopening Texas healthcare settings outside of hospitals and clinics.